hanggrian/IIT-CS525/schedule_classes.md

 In Cascadeless Schedule, if a transaction is going to perform read operation on a value, it has to wait until the transaction who is performing write on that value commits.
-That means there must not be **Dirty Read**.
-Because Dirty Read Problem can cause *Cascading Rollback*, which is inefficient.
+That means there must not be **Dirty Read.** Because Dirty Read Problem can cause *Cascading Rollback*, which is inefficient.

 Cascadeless Schedule avoids cascading aborts/rollbacks (ACA).
 Schedules in which